mendelgusmao/CGI-for-LCD-Smartie/README.md

 >     Value to tell the server of how often a command it will be executed

 >   * timeout (numeric, milliseconds)
 >     Value to tell the server of how long after the command is not requested anymore by the plugin to be removed from the queue

+>   * refresh (numeric, milliseconds)
+>     Value to tell LCD Smartie how often it will request data from plugin

 >   * port (numeric, 1-65535)
 >     A numeric value representing the UDP port that will be used for the communication between server and plugin